Is CBD Legal in Utah? UT Hemp Laws (2023)

 In 2018, House Bill 3001 was approved by the state’s lawmakers, legalizing the use of hemp-derived CBD.
-Not only did this law legalized hemp production, but it also legalized the sale and use of hemp-derived CBD products, provided they don’t contain more than 0.3% THC.
+This law legalized hemp production and legalized the sale and use of hemp-derived CBD products, provided they don’t contain more than 0.3% THC.

 The use of marijuana-derived CBD and medical marijuana products was also legalized in 2018.
 However, marijuana-derived products are only available to approved patients with qualifying medical problems.
 Moreover, approved patients must have a medical cannabis card to purchase such products.

 Related: List of CBD Legal States

 Wondering where to buy CBD in Utah?

 Here are more details on the best sources for buying CBD oil products in the state.